 Scottish Straights have good appetites; however, they are not as energetic as other cat breeds.
 So, they tend to gain extra weight.
-Because of this, this cat breed must be encouraged to be active to maintain a healthy weight.
-Take advantage of their love for attention and interaction by keeping them busy with interactive play while keeping them healthy and fit.
+Because of this, Scottish Straights must be encouraged to keep active to maintain a healthy weight.

-These playful and curious cats are intelligent.
+These curious cats are intelligent.
 You can keep their brain busy by teaching them games and provide them with puzzle toys to challenge their intelligence.
+Moreover, take advantage of their love for attention and interaction by keeping them busy with interactive play.

 - Grooming: Once a Week 2/10

 - Shedding: Low 2/10